Egyptian animal mummies were an integral part of ancient life. But why?

 Most of the mummies examined by experts contained whole or partial animals.
-However, about 1/3 of the animal mummies that experts scanned were actually empty.
-Instead of containing real animal parts, they only contained sticks or perhaps feathers.
+However, about one-third of the animal mummies that experts scanned had no animal inside.
+Those only contained sticks or perhaps feathers.
 Although some sources are quick to sensationally cry “fraud!,” other highly credible research teams, such as the University of Pennsylvania Department of Anthropology, indicate that the empty “mummies” may not have been the result of dishonesty at all.
 There may be different reasons for purchasing an empty animal idol.
 Some scholars theorize that demand for animal offerings exceeded supply.
 Hence, to take the pressure off the embalmers and animal farms, priests sold stuffed ones as worthy replacements.
 Additionally, a very real possibility may be that commoners couldn’t afford real animal mummies.

 Uncovering Animal Graves